bentoayr/ADMM-tutorial/README.md

 # ADMM-tutorial

-This is a very short, hands-on, tutorial on ADMM.
-It is based on the tutorial presented at the 2018, Open Science Data Conferenc in Boston.
+This repository contains the code for the tutorial presented at the 2018, Open Science Data Conferenc in Boston.

 The slides can be found at  http://www.jbento.info/slides/ADMM_Tutorial_ODSC_2018.pdf

+The tutorial covers four different problems.
+All of them are solved using the Alternating Direction Method of Multipliers (ADMM).

+Two of the examples concern convex optimization problems: SVM and Total Variation Denoising.
+Two of the examples concern non-convex optimization problems: Circle packing and solving Sudoky puzzles.

+The tutorial and the code approaches the problem from the angle that leads to the math and code being as simple as possible.
+The code is not mean for speed.